 Part 2: Coast of Fishing Towns and Heritage in North Iceland

-The next part of the Arctic Coast Way exemplifies the cultural heritage of North Iceland.
+The next part of Iceland Arctic Coast Way exemplifies the cultural heritage of North Iceland.
 The fjords of central North Iceland are home to many fishing villages and their local communities.
 This is also the entryway to Grímsey Island, the only part of Iceland that actually lies within the Arctic Circle.
 Grímsey Island is just a ferry ride away from your first stop, Dalvík.

 Eyjafjörður Peninsula, Dalvík and Grímsey Island